Prospective Transfer FAQ

 4. What AP tests will I get credit for?

 The College of Engineering gives AP credit for most AP tests.
 Depending on the test and score, students will get UC credit and/or College of Engineering subject credit.
-More information can be found in the College of Engineering Announcement: A Guide to Undergraduate and Graduate Study.
+More information can be found in the College of Engineering Undergraduate Guide.

 5. What is the difference between the computer science major in the College of Engineering’s EECS department and the computer science major in the College of Letters and Science?